Skip to content

 neoc 'tests/**/*.test.luau'

-Each script executes inside its own Luau virtual machine.
-The runtime maintains a pool of these virtual machines as workers and dispatches scripts across them.
-Globals, locals, and userdata constructed inside a worker are private to that worker; cross-worker state is exposed only through the explicit std:workers surface.
+Each script runs in its own Luau VM.
+Runtime maintains a worker pool, dispatches scripts across it.
+Globals, locals, and userdata are private to each worker.
+Cross-worker state only via explicit std:workers surface.

 See also